 The GPU is the most crucial piece of hardware for gaming.
 However, you get the best gaming experience when you have the right CPU, GPU, RAM, and monitor working together.

-Does GPU affect FPS?
+Does a GPU give you better FPS?

 CPU affects your frames per second (FPS) only if it’s a bottleneck, the least capable component in your system.
 For instance, if your CPU is so slow that your GPU utilization is around 40 to 50 percent despite 100 percent CPU utilization, your overall game experience and FPS will be subpar.